murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 - **Orgnorg**, a Half-Orc Warrior with a love for grappling and throwing

 Poag had the Zhentarim convinced he was elite agent **Diognesis Thumbskin**, but after an unfortunate stint we have antagonized them.
 Let's hope we never encounter them again.

+**Hassim the Strange** is also connected to the Zhentarim, and revealed that Poag is actually a high operative in the organization - a detail that Poag has forgotten.

 ---